What’s a bin?

 Image | Bin image.
 Maximum size 2 MB. |

-Bin number | Bin identification code.
-With ERP integration, bin number must be the same in both software. |
+Bin number | Bin identification code: with ERP integration, the bin number must be the same both in the ERP and in KanbanBOX. |

 Width | Bin width. |